AlexNisnevich/blog/_posts/2024-05-31-wordbots_retrospective.md

 ### <a name="history-1"></a>The beginning (summer 2016–fall 2017)
 The original idea for Wordbots came to me as I was working on open-sourcing [Montague](https://github.com/Workday/upshot-montague), the semantic parsing library that I'd worked on with [Joseph Turian](https://github.com/turian) and Thomas Kim at the long-forgotten NLP startup [UPSHOT](https://blog.workday.com/en-us/2015/workday-acquires-upshot-strengthens-data-science-expertise.html).

-At its core, Montague is a fancy CKY parser that parses a CCG grammar and maps parsed tokens to semantic definitions, given as lambda-calculus terms in a provided lexicon.
-It is _ancient_ technology by NLP standards (after all, the CKY parsing algorithm dates back to a 1961 paper), but we came up with a clever design that ties these concepts together in what I think is a user-friendly way.
-In essence, Montague took something that had been _possible_ for decades (domain-constrained semantic parsing) and made it easy (and, dare I say, even fun).
+At its core, Montague is a fancy CKY parser that parses a [CCG grammar](https://en.wikipedia.org/wiki/Combinatory_categorial_grammar) and maps parsed tokens to semantic definitions, given as [lambda-calculus](https://en.wikipedia.org/wiki/Lambda_calculus) terms in a provided lexicon.
+It is _ancient_ technology by NLP standards (after all, the CKY parsing algorithm dates back to [a 1961 paper](https://aclanthology.org/1961.earlymt-1.31/)), but we came up with a clever design that ties these concepts together in a user-friendly way.
+In essence, Montague took something that had been _possible_ for decades (domain-constrained semantic parsing) and made it more accessible and (dare I say?) fun to implement.

 Our original use case for semantic parsing at UPSHOT was translating English to database queries – hardly riveting stuff.
-But as we were writing the documentation for Montague, I began to brainstorm other possible applications for it, initially just to better figure out how to communicate the breadth of what our parser was capable of.
+But as we were writing the documentation for Montague, I began to brainstorm other possible applications for it, initially to figure out how to communicate the breadth of what our parser was capable of.
 After working through [a few toy examples](https://github.com/Workday/upshot-montague?tab=readme-ov-file#getting-started), I started thinking of what semantic parsing could be used for within a gaming context.
 I thought back to card games like Magic: the Gathering and Fluxx, where individual cards (in Fluxx, sometimes even player-made cards!) could completely alter the game's rules.
 I'd also recently played and enjoyed the now-defunct online tactical card game [Atomic Brawl](https://atomicbrawl.com/) and imagined a tactical card game with cards that players could make themselves, with the card text automatically parsed and translated to a programming language, perhaps JavaScript.
 While writing the Montague README, I even mentioned this idea as an ["exercise for the reader"](https://github.com/Workday/upshot-montague?tab=readme-ov-file#applications):

 > **Applications Exercise 5. † Game semantics.** Come up with a semantic scheme for representing rule descriptions for a simple card game (think Magic, Hearthstone, etc., but simplify!)
 For example, a card may say something like "Whenever your opponent loses life, draw a card".
 Then write a parser for it.